 Some property owners want to be notified prior to any repairs that cost more than $100, while others prefer to be more hands off.
 As we discussed in the previous post, “What Does a Property Management Company do for You?,” you can ask to set a threshold for authorization that suits your comfort level.

-If something does go wrong on your property, expect to receive pictures of the damage, an itemized estimate of the repair costs, and an itemized statement after the repairs are completed.
+If something does go wrong with your property, set expectations with your property manager to provide you with pictures of the damage, an itemized estimate of the repair costs, and an itemized statement after the repairs are completed.
 If the cost exceeds your maintenance limit, you’ll be asked to approve the quotes before any work begins.
 Luckily, property management companies can often negotiate preferred pricing and volume-based discounts from vendors, and then pass those savings on to you.

 “We always have the investor's best interest at heart, so we structured our fees to make sure that the investors are making money.
 And if they don't make money, we don't make money,” Chandler points out.

 Keep in mind that after tenants move out, you’ll also need to spend some money on getting the house “rent ready” — cleaning, painting, and repairing any damages.

 They don't happen often, but many landlords will have to one day evict a tenant for non-payment of rent or damaging your rental property.